triforkamsterdam/BrightCenterSDK/README.md

 ## Using the API directly (without UI)

-Using the `BCStudentsRepository` you can access the BrightCenter API directly.
+Using the `BCStudentsRepository` you can access the Brightcenter API directly.
 You can always get the shared (singleton) instance of `BCStudentsRepository` like this:

 ```objective-c
 BCStudentsRepository *repository = [BCStudentsRepository instance];